Twinr Alternative: When You Want Real Builds, Not Rentals (2026)

 Then a fifth client showed up with a Flutter codebase and asked her to "just build the APK."
 Twinr couldn't help with that at all — it wraps websites, it doesn't compile source code.
 That combination — paying monthly for apps that rarely rebuild, plus a hard wall the moment source code enters the picture — is exactly the gap this post is about.

-⚠️ Disclosure: I work on Code2Native, the alternative discussed below.
-This comparison is biased by definition, so I'll be explicit about where Twinr is genuinely better — including iOS, where they currently beat us.
+⚠️ Disclosure: we build Code2Native, the alternative discussed below.
+This comparison is biased by definition, so we'll be explicit about where Twinr is genuinely better — including iOS submission, which they hand-hold with no code while we hand you an unsigned .ipa to sign and submit yourself.

 What Twinr actually is (and what it does well)